-Born on September 9, 1980 in Kalispell, Montana
+Born on September 9th, 1980

 In 1956 England, Colin Clark (Eddie Redmayne) lands a job as a production assistant on the set of "The Prince and the Showgirl," starring Marilyn Monroe (Michelle Williams).
 Marilyn is also honeymooning with her new husband, playwright Arthur Miller, but the combined pressure of work and the demands of the Hollywood hangers-on is driving her to exhaustion.
 When Miller departs for Paris, Colin seizes the opportunity, to give Marilyn respite during a week in the idyllic British countryside.

 Dean (Ryan Gosling) and Cindy (Michelle Williams) live a quiet life in a modest neighborhood.
 To the casual observer, everything appears normal, if a bit subdued.
 But a closer examination reveals a couple caught in a downward spiral.
 They appear to have the world at their feet at the outset of the relationship.
 However, his lack of ambition and her retreat into self-absorption cause potentially irreversible cracks in their marriage.

 In 1963, rodeo cowboy Jack Twist (Jake Gyllenhaal) and ranch hand Ennis Del Mar (Heath Ledger) are hired by rancher Joe Aguirre (Randy Quaid) as sheep herders in Wyoming.
 One night on Brokeback Mountain, Jack makes a drunken pass at Ennis that is eventually reciprocated.
 Though Ennis marries his longtime sweetheart, Alma (Michelle Williams), and Jack marries a fellow rodeo rider (Anne Hathaway), the two men keep up their tortured and sporadic affair over the course of 20 years.